Yejashi/obsidianNotes/Class/Spring 2025/Algorithms COSC581/Lectures/Algorithm Lectures.md

 P: those problems that can be solved in poly time in a deterministic turing machine
 NP: same for non deterministic turning machine or equivalently, those problems whose problems can be checked in poly time on a deterministic turing machine

+So P is a subset of NP? yes

+But is it a proper subset?
+Unknown